ADACS-Australia/FRB_candidates_app/docs/upload_cand.rst

 To upload your FRB events and follow up measurements you can use `this <https://github.com/ADACS-Australia/FRB_candidates_app/blob/main/frb_cand/upload_cand.py>`_ python script.
 To use it you must set the environment variables `FRB_USER` and `FRB_PASS` which is your username and password for the `FRB web app <https://frb-classifier.duckdns.org/>`_ account.

-For the first detection/measurement of the FRB event, you can use a command like the following:
+For the first detection/measurement of the FRB event, you can upload the radio measurement and observation data with a command like the following:

 .. code-block::

-    python upload_cand.py --first --radio_yaml example.yaml
+    python upload_cand.py --first --radio_yaml radio_example.yaml --observation_yaml observation_example.yaml

 Which will output an ID like so: